Note: this is a keynote from Velocity Conf 2019, San Jose. A text version of the material follows, and then references.

 It was fun!
 We received requests, split them up and populated them according to instructions in our own external DSL.
 We forked off processes to talk to each switch — for concurrency! and failure boundaries! — and talked to them over sockets.

 I had all kinds of fun puzzles.
-I could make new functions in the internal DSL, make new switch-talking process.
+I could make new functions in the internal DSL, make new switch-talking processes.
 We even wrote little programs to unit test new functionality… and then threw them away.

 For me, it was puzzle solving.
 Puzzle solving is safe and satisfying.